At COP29 Azerbaijan, Friendship’s achievements were shared in an insightful workshop as a model for managing climate migration.

 November 24, 2024

 In 2022, climate-induced disasters displaced over 30 million people, with approximately 60,000 displacements a day over the past 10 years.
-Many individuals from climate-vulnerable countries, like Bangladesh, face rising sea levels, storms, droughts, and loss of livelihoods.
 Northern Bangladesh’s shifting river islands, or chars, are particularly at risk.
-Friendship has been working in these areas to boost climate resilience through sustainable, inclusive interventions.
-At COP29, Friendship presented these efforts in a workshop, “Enhancing Climate Resilience by Securing Legal Rights for Migrants,” led by Kazi Amdadul Hoque, Senior Director and Head of Climate Action and Strategic Plan at Friendship, to advocate for a global legal framework for climate migrants.
+As a social purpose organisation (SPO), Friendship has been working in these areas to boost climate resilience through sustainable, inclusive interventions.
+In a COP29 workshop titled, “Enhancing Climate Resilience by Securing Legal Rights for Migrants,” led by Kazi Amdadul Hoque, Senior Director and Head of Climate Action and Strategic Plan at Friendship, experts advocated for a global legal framework for climate migrants.

 An Unending Cycle of Climate-induced Displacement

 Floods and river erosion constantly reshape the char landscape, forcing residents to migrate.
-These communities are hit hardest by extreme weather, leaving them without a stable foundation to rebuild their lives.
+Extreme weather hits These communities hardest, leaving them without a stable foundation to rebuild their lives.
 Displacement disrupts their socio-economic, political, and communal structures, creating gaps in access to vital services like healthcare, education, and employment.
 Despite being citizens, they are often treated as stateless or landless.

 In this context, climate migration is a harsh reality.
-The UNHCR acknowledges that climate migrants lack legal protection, as the term doesn’t fit the definition of ‘refugee.’
+The UNHCR acknowledges that climate migrants lack legal protection due to the absence of a legal definition.
 Experts at the workshop discussed ways to secure the legal rights of climate migrants and ensure they live with dignity.

 Recognise Climate Migrants by Law: Runa Khan

-The workshop began with key insights from Friendship founder Runa Khan, who emphasised the need to define climate migration in international law.
-She called for the UNHCR to recognize climate migrants legally, as this would grant them access to essential resources and rights.
-Runa also highlighted the importance of expanding the Green Climate Fund to support communities hosting migrants, ensuring that there is extra funding for the resources they need.
-She stressed that legal rights would enable migrants to integrate, access services, and contribute to local economies, playing a crucial role in climate adaptation efforts.
+The workshop began with key insights from Friendship founder Runa Khan, who emphasised that international recognition would grant climate migrants access to essential resources and rights.
+Runa also highlighted the importance of expanding the Green Climate Fund to support communities hosting migrants.
+Legal rights would enable migrants to integrate, access services, and contribute to local economies, playing a crucial role in climate adaptation efforts.
 Upholding their dignity, she concluded, is a shared responsibility in tackling the global climate crisis.

 Resilience Begins with Rights: Barrister Ayesha Taasin Khan

 Climate migrants deserve not just legal support but also the benefits associated with it.
-Friendship provides quality healthcare services, sustainable land management, disaster preparedness, and community-driven climate adaptation.
-Char communities are also given flexible learning opportunities through mobile schools and vocational training, particularly for women and youth to build their entrepreneurial skills.
-Through these efforts, Friendship upholds the dignity of marginalised communities often overlooked by authorities.
+This includes quality healthcare services, sustainable land management, disaster preparedness, community-driven climate adaptation and support on economic activities.
+Flexible learning opportunities, particularly for women and youth, can help build their entrepreneurial skills.

 Legal Rights are Empowering Tools: HRH Princess Esmeralda of Belgium